OCTEC September 2013 Luncheon

 OCTEC is sponsoring a "Project of the Year" award to spotlight and publicize successfully deployed ITS and traffic engineering projects within Orange County.
 Projects to be considered can encompass a broad spectrum of applications from mass transit to ITS deployment to alleviating highway congestion to providing arterial improvements to emergency management to signal synchronization.

 It's not too late to submit your application for the Project of the Year Award!
 Applications are due at the end of the month.
 Please visit the OCTEC website (http://www.octec.net) and the "Project of the Year" link.
 The Project of the Year Award will be presented at the September meeting.
 Please contact Ramin Massoumi at (949) 270-9527 or e-mail at firstname.lastname@example.org should you have any questions.

 (OCTEC members, don't forget to use your email as the promotional code for the OCTEC member rate of $20)

 All members of the transportation engineering community are welcome - membership to OCTEC is not required.

 When & Where

-In 1959 a very small group of Traffic Engineers in Orange County started meeting during their noon hour once each month.
-It had become quite evident that a dire need existed within the county for a forum within which all persons engaged in the Traffic Engineering function might periodically gather, discuss individual or mutual problems, arid arrive at solutions which reflect the combined talents of the professionals and the public.
+In 1959, a very small group of Traffic Engineers in Orange County started meeting during their noon hour once each month.
+It had become quite evident that a dire need existed within the county for a forum within which all persons engaged in the Traffic Engineering function might periodically gather, discuss individual or mutual problems, and arrive at solutions which reflect the combined talents of the professionals and the public.
 The organizers were soon joined by representatives of other firms or agencies who sought to either lend their talents or become recipients of professional assistance.
 The ORANGE COUNTY TRAFFIC ENGINEERING COUNCIL did indeed become the desired forum.